Aniruddha-kanhere/RTOS_and_FSMs/RTOS_SD_Interface/README.md

 package to SD card (command and argument), we will need the CS line in low-level all the time.
 If you use the CS automatic capability this logic will be broken.
-Also I strongly recommend uses a hardware timer associated with `SPI_Timer` methods.
+Use of a hardware timer associated with `SPI_Timer` is strongly recomended methods.

 ## About license

 This library was strongly inspired by elm-chang [FatFs](http://elm-chan.org/fsw/ff/00index_e.html) code.
-In [reddit](https://www.reddit.com/r/microcontrollers/comments/3e71s8/its_a_library_for_use_sd_cards_in_spi_mode_with/) they ask me about if the library is inspired or derived from Chan work.
 Mister Chan hasn't a SD library formally, the code in general appear as API or sometime as a specific code to the project that he works.
-I have many lines similar to Mister Chan code of their SD driver.
-The spirit of this library is cover the semantics of SD cards specifically.
-Now works with Cortex-M0/+, in a near future I hope write about how work with 8-bit MCU successfully.
+I have many lines similar to Mister Chan's code for their SD driver.
+The spirit of this library is to cover the semantics of SD cards specifically.
+It currently works with Cortex-M0/+, in a near future I hope write a more generic version of library.
 Against any ambiguous interpretation I think the correct license will be keep the original license used by Mister Chan in the code of FatFS (BSD-style).

 ### License